koen-schouten/Arduino-AM2320-Temperature-Humidity-Sensor/README.md

 # Arduino-AM2320-Temperature-Humidity-Sensor

 Program to read temperature and humidity data from a AM2320 sensor using an Arduino UNO.
+Program uses the Adafruit_Sensor and Adafruit_AM2320 libraries (Imported using platform IO).

 AM2320 Pin 1 should be connected to 5V.